 During the year the Board also provides employment opportunities to youth through grants.
 These short term positions allow young people to enhance their skills, create meaningful community projects, and work in rural areas.

-The Pictou-Antigonish Regional Library Board invites written applications including cover letter for the following two (2) positions:
+The Pictou-Antigonish Regional Library Board invites resumes with cover letter for the following position:

 Your Community, Your Library...
 Welcomes You!
 Public libraries are places of learning and spaces for community sharing...